SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 Discuss with the importer/changer if possible.
 If you decide to make the change, use the [Unify Objects](tasks#unify-task) task to unify the two CVT terms: keep the older preferrred term, delete the new term.
 Any data previously associated with the deleted term will now be associated with the preferred term.

 :::tip
-If relevant (data attributes and biocurations), also check to make sure that your existing CVT is using an appropriate URI (or specific Name) to allow matching of imported data on that CVT.
-When that's the case this won't happen.
+If the CVT is a data attribute or biocuration, also check to make sure that your existing CVT is using an appropriate URI (or specific Name) to allow matching of imported data on that CVT.
+Existing biocurations will be reused on import when that's the case.
 See [The role of URIs in CVTs](#the-role-of-uris-in-cvts) for details.
 :::

 **Should I use a Tag or a Confidence?**